simplocms/docs/docs/theme/database.md

 ## Introduction

 Laravel offers excellent interacting with a variety of databases using either **query builder**, powerful **Eloquent ORM** or just with raw **SQL commands**.
-In default, Laravel supports four the most uses databases and you are completely free to choose one of them below:
+By default, Laravel supports four the most uses databases and you are completely free to choose one of them from this list:
 - SQLite
 - SQLite Server
 - PostgreSQL
 - MySQL

 For choose one of them, you can use `config/database.php` configuration file in root directory.
 In this database configuration file, you will find everything, what you need to set for success connection to your database and something more.
-In default, Laravel providers environment configuration here too and because of this feature, you don't need to change configuration directly in `config/database.php` file and you can do everything in your `.env` file, what is located in root directory.
+Laravel providers [environment configuration](https://laravel.com/docs/5.8/configuration#environment-configuration) here too and because of this feature, you don't need to change configuration directly in `config/database.php` file and you can do everything in your `.env` file, what is located in root directory.

 > If you know more about **Database** in Laravel, visit official [Laravel documentation](https://laravel.com/docs/5.8/database)